magento/merchdocs/src/sales/point-of-purchase.md

 ## Increase conversion

-For tips on evaluating and optimizing the entire site shopping experience, see the [Increasing Conversion Rates] eBook.
+For tips on evaluating and optimizing the entire site shopping experience to increase conversion, see the [Increasing Conversion Rates] eBook.

 [Increasing Conversion Rates]: http://info2.magento.com/rs/magentosoftware/images/IncreasingConversionRates_Final.pdf